Read more on

 When Jimmy is excited he flaps his hands.
 When he is nervous he rocks back and forth.
 When he is concentrating he holds his head and makes a humming sound.
 None of this is socially acceptable because Jimmy is autistic.

 Even though stimming (short for self-stimulation) is associated with autistic people, everybody does it; only that it’s usually called fidgeting.
-However, most stims of non-autistic people are so common that hardly anyone pays attention while those of autistic people tend to be more obvious.
+However, most stims of mainstream people are so common that hardly anyone pays attention while those of autistic people tend to be more obvious.
 They serve the same purpose, though, and as long as nobody gets hurt and nothing broken, they should be tolerated as well.

 Immunity to Group Dynamics